SYGNVSIntegratedSolutions/notebook/content/index.md

 This is SYGNVS's cozy sanctuary for all of our clients to peek into the IT realm that we thrive in!

-##### 🛠️ Here, you will find Top 10's for anything you could think of, articles written by our security staff, and much more!
+#### 🛠️ Here, you will find Top 10's for anything you could think of, articles written by our security staff, and much more!

 Not finding a guide for what you need?
 Email paul@sygnvs.com and he will happily get an entry made for you!

-### Looking for a place to get started?
-Take a look at our Top 10 for [[Windows Desktop Hardening]] 🔧

 ## 📍 **Articles and Other Comfy Reading:**